-You should seriously consider learning (& doing) how to use LinkedIn live.
-Right now.
+You should seriously consider learning how to use LinkedIn live.
+Right now. & Then, do it.

 It makes for possibly the largest professional network in the world.
 Unlike Facebook where people mostly just “hangout” and Instagram where you are probably feeling “sorry” for yourself (without you knowing about it), LinkedIn is where people are at their professional best(hopefully).